STEP 1 (INITIAL PAD SEATING)

-Drive 50 to 100 miles on Public road/highway normal driving to allow the pads to mate up to the disc and establish full contact followed by 8 stops from 80 mph to 30 mph at 300-yard intervals and then coasting allowing the brakes to cool.
+Drive 50 to 100 miles on public road/highway normal driving to allow the pads to mate up to the disc and establish full contact followed by 6 – 8 stops from 60 mph to 20 mph at around 50% pedal pressure application with mild acceleration back up to speed between stops.
+After this, try and drive for 5 – 10 miles with using the brakes as minimal as possible.

 On a safe straight road with no cars close behind or in front at approx. 40-50 mph apply the brake to 30% or so pressure whilst continuing to press the accelerator to main vehicle speed for as long as safe to do so, you will need approximately a clear quarter mile to do this so make sure you have that.
 This will drag the brakes, get them hot and take them past the 400-500C level required for bed in and you may even smell brake odour.
 You may feel the pedal go a little spongy, if it gets too soft abort the process and start again later.
 What is too soft?
 Too soft means that you feel that the brakes are not responding well.